k3vob/Autoencoder/README.md

 # Autoencoder

-Autoencoders were first proposed by Geoffrey Hinton as a better, non-linear alternatove to PCA for dimenstionality reduction of data sets.
+Autoencoders were first proposed by Geoffrey Hinton as a better, non-linear alternative to PCA for dimenstionality reduction of data sets.
 (Paper: https://www.cs.toronto.edu/~hinton/science.pdf)

 Deep autoencoder model built in TensorFlow with support for noisy and/or sparse input.
 The weights of the decoder can be set to be the direct transposes of the encoder weights using the `tiedWights` boolean parameter.
 This gives symmetric, tied weights between the encoder and decoder.
 Otherwise the encoder and decoder weights will be trained independently from each other.